Death Toll From California Wildfire Reaches 48 As Crews Search For More Bodies

 “What I will say is we are very early in our efforts,” Honea informed.
 “There is still a great deal of work to do.”

-According to Cal Fire — the state’s wildlife-fighting agency, a total of 4,555 people are working “aggressively” to battle the Camp Fire, the report said.
+According to Cal Fire, the state’s wildlife-fighting agency, a total of 4,555 people are working “aggressively” to battle the Camp Fire, the report said.
 Also, as the Inquisitr earlier reported, at least five firefighters have also been injured as they continue to battle against the blaze.

 The Camp Fire erupted on Thursday, November 8 and within three hours, it grew by 5,000 acres.
 Authorities said that high winds could only worsen the flames and the blaze isn’t expected to be contained until Nov.
 30.